 In 1947, the Sisters of Mercy purchased the Taylor Estate on Sumneytown Pike in Gwynedd Valley.
 The Academy then moved from Philadelphia and occupied various buildings on the campus until a new Academy building was completed in 1955.

-The student body of Gwynedd-Mercy Academy Elementary is presently composed of nearly 400 boys and girls from kindergarten through grade 8.
-There are three classes at each grade level with an average of 15 students in each class.
+The student body of Gwynedd-Mercy Academy Elementary is presently composed of nearly 390 boys and girls from pre-kindergarten through grade 8.
+There are two homeroom classes in grades K-3 and three classes in grades 4-8 with an average of 16 students in each class.